-1.23.1 Writing and Presentation Assistance
+1.23.3 Writing and Presentation Assistance

-The Woodruff School provides writing and presentation assistance for graduate students through the Frank K. Webb Professional Communication, Program in coordinated by Dr. Jeffrey Donnell (Ph.D. in English, Emory University).
+The Woodruff School provides writing and presentation assistance for graduate students through the Frank K. Webb Program in Professional

+Communication, coordinated by Dr. Jeffrey Donnell (Ph.D. in English, Emory University).
 Dr. Donnell is available to review technical manuscripts, to help you prepare and rehearse technical presentations, and help you prepare graduate fellowship applications.
-Contact Dr. Donnell jeff.donnell@me.gatech.edu or go to MRDC, Room 3104.
+Contact Dr. Donnell at jeff.donnell@me.gatech.edu or go to MRDC, Room 3104.